Key Takeaways:

 How does wallet intelligence improve marketing and product decisions?

 Wallet intelligence transforms anonymous addresses into detailed user profiles.
-Teams can segment users, target high-value wallets, monitor token holders, and track cross-chain activity to optimize campaigns, product features, and engagement strategies.
+Teams can segment users by onchain behavior, target high-value wallets, monitor token holders, and track cross-chain activity to optimize campaigns, product features, and engagement strategies.

 How can Formo help my Web3 project?

-Formo provides unified product, marketing, and on-chain analytics in one platform.
-It tracks wallets across 40+ chains, enables custom dashboards, real-time alerts, funnels, retention analysis, and audience segmentation—all privacy-friendly and ready for Web3 teams.
+Formo provides unified product, marketing, and onchain analytics in one platform.
+It tracks wallets across 40 or more chains, enables custom dashboards, real-time alerts, funnels, retention analysis, and audience segmentation, all privacy-friendly and built specifically for Web3 teams.